 Another way you can tell if your company is stacked with bad employees is low morale.

 Low employee morale creates an unpleasant work environment.
-Instead of employees working together towards a common goal they are finger pointing, have negative attitudes, and a lack of accountability.
-Eventually the environment becomes unproductive and employees count the minutes until clock out time.
+Instead of working together towards a common goal, employees finger-point, have negative attitudes, and lack accountability.
+Eventually, the environment becomes unproductive, and employees count the minutes until clock-out time.

-If there is a lack of trust among employees this could be another sign that you might not be hiring the right people.
-When there are trust issues among your employees communication, honesty, and team participation suffer and ultimately your customers (and company) suffer as well.
+If there is a lack of trust among employees, this could be another sign that you might not be hiring the right people.
+When there are trust issues among your employees, communication, honesty, and team participation suffer, and ultimately, your customers (and company) suffer.

 4. Poor Customer Service